Estimation of a Likelihood Ratio Ordered Family of Distributions: Simulation study

-An estimate of the relative change in score is also computed.
+Quartile estimates of the relative change in score are also computed.

-Figure~\ref{Fig:CRPS_Empirical} shows the forecast evaluation results.
+Figure~\ref{Fig:Growth_CRPS} shows the forecast evaluation results.
 As expected, the empirical CRPS increases with age, since the spread of the weight increases with age.
-As to the relative change in score, improvements of about $2\%$ can be seen for $n_{\text{train}}=50$ and of about $1\%$ for $n_{\text{train}}=1000$, on average.
+As to the relative change in score, improvements of about $0.5\%$ can be seen for both training sample sizes.
 The region of $\mathfrak{X}$ where the estimator under likelihood ratio order constraint shows better predictive performances is the widest for the largest training sample size.
 These results show the benefit of a stronger regularization.